muhomorr/platform_frameworks_base-15/tests/BouncyBall/README.md

 few constants which can be changed to help with debugging and testing.
 The app needs to be recompiled after any of these have been changed.

+* `LOG_DROPPED_FRAMES`  If changed to `true`, the app will log, at the "E"rror level, every frame drop detected in-app.
+Note that trace-based frame drop detection is the golden standard; this is best effort.
 * `LOG_EVERY_FRAME`  If changed to `true`, the app will log, at the "D"ebug level, every (non-dropped) frame.
 * `FORCE_DROPPED_FRAMES`  If changed to `true`, the app will drop every 64th